dikwickley/GSoC24/TIMELINE.md

 - [ ] Update existing examples to use new Element API.
 - [ ] Resolve comments and merge existing PRs submitted by me related to V3 Element API.
+- [ ] Discuss and create an outline for the Migration Docs.

 `26/05/24` - `01/06/24`